sureshpandiyan1/instagram-scraper-it/README.md

 ## What you need to run instagram-scraper:
     - get your session id on your Instagram & logout
-    - Instagram-scrap-it will ask you to enter the session ID for work :)
+    - Instagram-scraper will ask you to enter the session ID for work :)

 ## About Session ID activity:
 - it will stay for more than 5 days for active use,